Why should I use Weir Training as my chosen provider?

 Am I eligible for an Apprenticeship?

-- Not be enrolled on another funded qualification
+- Not be enrolled on another funded course

 Are there different types of Apprenticeships?

 Yes, there are lots of different types of Apprenticeships available.
 Which Apprenticeship is right for you will depend on your experience and the opportunities with your employer.
-However, most Apprenticeships include the following basic elements: An appropriate BTEC Diploma at either Level 2 or Level 3; Functional Skills qualifications, English, Maths and ICT; Other qualifications or requirements as specified by the particular occupation.
+However, most Apprenticeships include the following basic elements: The Apprenticeship Standard; Functional Skills qualifications (English and Maths) Other qualifications or requirements as specified by the particular occupation.
 Advanced or Higher Apprenticeships can also be a stepping-stone to university.

 How long does it take?

-A fully funded Apprenticeship will take a minimum of 12 months on programme learning.
-For Apprenticeship Standards, a minimum of 2 months is required for End Point Assessment which is after the on programme learning period.
-Apprenticeship Frameworks do not require an End Point Assessment.
+A fully funded apprenticeship will take a minimum of 12 months on programme learning.
+For apprenticeship Standards, a minimum of 2 months is required for End Point Assessment which is after the on programme learning period.

 - The duration of Intermediate Apprenticeships are typically 12-15 months